Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (4) 29082024/ReadMe/set.md

 # issuperset(set1,set2..) method
 * it check if all the item of particular set is present in the original set, if present the it return true otherwise false

+# issubset(set) method
+* The issubset() method returns True if all items in the set are present in the specified set, otherwise FALSE.

+# add() method
+* to add item in the set
+* If we try to add an item that already exists in the set, the method does nothing.

+# remove(value) method
+* The remove() method removes a specified item from the set.
+* If specified item is not present in the set, the method raises KeyError.